yannbelief/readme-editing-area/README.md

 }
 ```
-As a reminder, the `Book` class is the same as we mentioned in other section.
+As a reminder, the `Book` class is the same as we mentioned in other section before.

 ```php
 class Book {